 *The Ombuds Office will keep statistics for every visit made to the office without identifying information such as names, specific offices or departments.
 Mediation services by the Ombuds Office are confidential by agreement and notes and information provided by the participants are generated by them and maintained by them at their discretion.
 The Ombuds Office will keep agreements to mediate but will not keep mediation documents or information for the parties.
 The Office endeavers to keep all visits informal, private and confidential.
 These exceptions to confidentiality are follows:

-*If ND State law requires disclosure (e.g., something falls within open records laws definitions, information already considered public and discoverable, Title IX allegations)
+*If ND State law requires disclosure (e.g., something falls within open records laws definitions, information already considered public and discoverable); Only concerns that relate to Title IX violations such as sexual misconduct may require formal reporting with or without your consent.

-If you have experienced harassment, discrimination, or other unfortunate events, The Ombudsperson can help you make a report to the official offices of administration of NDSU (e.g., Office of Equity & Diversity, Human Resources, President & VP offices, College Deans, University Police, etc.).
-You may contact the Ombudsperson to discuss these issues and what to do about them If you believe you are in any danger or experiencing violence, harassment or discrimination, please make a report to University Police, the Dean of Students, or other offices of official notice.
-Allegations of Title IX violations must be reported to the University by the Ombudsperson.
+If you have experienced harassment, discrimination, or other unfortunate events, the Ombuds can help you if you decide to report the incident to the Equity/Title IX Office, Human Resources, President & VP offices, College Deans, University Police, etc.).
+You may contact the Ombuds to discuss these issues and what to do about them If you believe you are in any danger or experiencing violence, harassment or discrimination, please make a report to University Police, the Dean of Students, or other offices of official notice.